 In Tavern Keeper you manage a tavern, building, bartering, cooking and cleaning your way to success in a humorous fantasy world.
 Starting out with a shell of a tavern in the backwaters of the kingdom, you build rooms, place items, stock the larder and hire staff to satisfy the demands of the oddball locals and misfit heroes that stumble through your door.
 Run your business well and you’ll progress to larger taverns with more demanding patrons where you’ll need to expand your offerings to include new meals, drinks, rooms and services.

 I work with the Spooky Doorway crew, where I design and pen the point-and-click’y adventures of Detective Francis McQueen and his bumbling sidekick Patrick Dooley as they investigate the strange(ly light-hearted) Lovecraftian going-ons of fictional US city, Twin Lakes.
-A ‘monster-of-the-week’ styled series of short adventure games, coming first to (PC via Steam) and later to mobile devices and maybe even consoles (if you pray to the right elder gods).
+A ‘monster-of-the-week’ styled series of short adventure games, coming first to Pc, Mac and Linux via Steam and later, maybe elsewhere (if you pray to the right elder gods).

-It’s a passion project, so it’ll take a while to complete but we hope you’ll enjoy the journey as much as we will 🙂
+It’s a passion project, so it’ll take a while to complete but we hope you’ll enjoy the journey as much as we hope to.